-Whether you are getting ready to experience your first or fiftieth Texas summer, it is likely that you know how important it will be to have a well-functioning air conditioner.
+Whether you are getting ready to experience your first or fiftieth Texas summer, you likely know how important it will be to have a well-functioning air conditioner.
 Trying to endure a hot summer day without air conditioning is not only sure to be uncomfortable and miserable, but it can also be dangerous.
-So, whether you are a homeowner, landlord, renter, or business owner, keeping your AC system in good working order should be a top priority.
+So, whether you are a homeowner, landlord, renter, or business owner, keeping your A/C system in good working order should be a top priority.

-Although many AC problems can be averted with regular maintenance by a licensed professional, there is still always the small chance that an issue can arise.
-To help you understand more about what can cause these problems, we rounded up the most common causes of AC failure, and what you can do to avoid them.
+Although many A/C problems can be averted with regular maintenance by a licensed professional, there is still always a small chance that an issue can arise.
+To help you understand more about what can cause these problems, we rounded up the most common causes of A/C failure and what you can do to avoid them.

 - Low refrigerant levels.
 A refrigerant is a chemical that allows your AC unit to remove heat and humidity from your home or business – essentially, it’s responsible for the cooling.
 If your unit has any leaks in the lines carrying refrigerants, it will eventually reach a point where the levels are too low to cool efficiently.
 A technician will need to repair any leaks and top off the refrigerant to bring it back to its optimal level.

 - Frozen evaporator coils.
 A refrigerant is also found in evaporator coils, where it absorbs heat, much like a sponge.
 In order to work correctly, evaporator coils have to maintain a zone of warm air around them.
 Sometimes, the coil can become too cold, which allows ice to build up, preventing it from functioning.
 A technician will be able to pinpoint and repair the cause of the frozen coil, which is generally a symptom of a more significant problem.